Looking for quick getaways from San Francisco? The Bay Area is full of hidden gems that can be easily reached and enjoyed as a short day trip.

 5 – Sonoma Valley

-When it comes to self-guided wine tours in California, Sonoma Valley wins the first place for me (sorry Napa!).
+When it comes to self-guided wine tours in California, Sonoma Valley wins first place for me (sorry Napa!).
 I love the laid-back atmosphere of the vineyards and the incredible landscapes it has to offer.
-Besides wineries, there’s many other things to be enjoyed: beaches, coastline, organic farms, hiking and more!
+Besides wineries, there are many other things to be enjoyed: beaches, coastline, organic farms, hiking, and more!

 A day trip to Sonoma Valley is always a great getaway to include on a Northern California trip.